10 things everyone should know about graphic design

 Like fashion, boy bands and Olympic records, the graphic design field is constantly on the upswing.
 Three primary drivers fuel the neverending quest for better artwork: competition, demand and technology.

-Competition is the granddaddy motivator driving changes to the industry.
-Businesses are always out to edge each other out, driving up the stakes.
-Its a 'you scratch my back with razor claws and I'll scratch yours' situation, and the cycle goes round and round.
+Competition is the granddaddy of motivators driving changes to an industry.
+Businesses are constantly one-upping competitors and raising the stakes.
+Its a 'you scratch my back with razor claws and I'll scratch yours' situation, a never-ending positive feedback loop.

 Consumer demand influences content providers to develop faster, more efficient, higher-fidelity means of delivery.
 In the early internet days, the overwhelming demand for adult content gave rise to today's typical video streaming, ease of searching, saving files and browsing privately.